TheLastSultan/Spectacular/README.md

 ## Features
 ### User Authentication

 Users are automatically signed in as "guest users".
-This means taht in the backend, Users are automatically signed in a Hex key upon visiting the site.
+This means that in the backend, Users are automatically signed in a Hex key upon visiting the site.
 Upon logging in or

 ![login image](docs/images/demo_login.gif)